20 of the Best Emotional, Story-Driven Games Right Now

 9. Firewatch – Best Character Development and Atmosphere

 While the game isn’t a branching narrative in the sense of entirely different outcomes based on decisions (like some other story-driven games), the way Henry responds to Delilah and interacts with the environment can vary based on player choice.
-This provides a degree of personalization to the experience.

 10. The Witcher 3 – Best Story-Driven Action RPG